Groups acting on trees with Tits' independence property (P): The group topology

+\begin{proof}[Proof of Corollary~\ref{cor:comp_gen+simple}] As in the proof of Theorem~\ref{thm:UDelta_simple} we may assume that the action of $G$ on $T$ is parity-preserving, and in particular inversion-free: if $G$ is not parity-preserving, then (i) and (ii) are both false.
+(The case $G = \Zb/2\Zb$ is incompatible with (i) since groups in $\ms{S}$ are not discrete, otherwise the argument is the same as in the proof of Theorem~\ref{thm:UDelta_simple}.)

-\begin{proof}[Proof of Corollary~\ref{cor:comp_gen+simple}] Suppose (i) holds.
-By hypothesis the action does not fix a vertex, and the fact that $G$ is nondiscrete and simple rules out actions that are of inversion, lineal or focal type.
-Proposition~\ref{prop:compact_generation} then rules out a horocyclic action.
+Suppose (i) holds.
+By hypothesis the action does not fix a vertex, and the fact that $G$ is nondiscrete and topologically simple rules out actions that are of lineal or focal type (by Lemma~\ref{lem:Busemann:bis}).
+Corollary~\ref{cor:horocyclic} then rules out a horocyclic action.
 By process of elimination, the action is of general type, with a unique smallest $G$-invariant subtree $T'$ on which the action of $G$ is faithful and geometrically dense.
 In fact the action of $G$ on $T'$ is strongly faithful: the topology of $G$ is already $\sigma$-compact, so there is no coarser locally compact group topology on $G$.
 Thus (via Lemma~\ref{lem:Pclosed_subtree}) we can regard $G$ as a $\propP{}$-closed, hence closed, subgroup of $\Aut(T')$ as a topological group.
-Since $G$ is nondiscrete, there is no finite set of vertices whose pointwise stabilizer is trivial.
-We then conclude by Theorem~\ref{thm:UDelta_simple} that $\Delta$ is irreducible, $\Gamma$ is a tree, and each of the groups $G(v)$ is closed and generated by point stabilizers, with $G(v) \neq \triv$ for some $v \in V\Gamma$.
+Since $G$ is a closed and geometrically dense subgroup of $\Aut(T')$, we immediately have that $G$ is strongly closed on $T'$.
+Furthermore, the group $G^+$ generated by arc stabilisers is an open normal subgroup, and since $G$ is nondiscrete and topologically simple, $G^+ = G$.
+Thus in fact by Tits' Theorem \ref{thm:Tits}, $G$ is abstractly simple.
+We then conclude by Theorem~\ref{thm:UDelta_simple} that $\Delta$ is irreducible, $\Gamma$ is a tree, and each of the groups $G(v)$ is closed and generated by point stabilisers.
 By Theorem~\ref{thm:comp_gen+geom_dense}, $\Gamma$ is finite and each of the groups $G(v)$ is compactly generated and subdegree-finite.
+For every leaf $v$ of $\Gamma$, we have $X_v = X_a$ for the unique arc $a\in o\inv(v)$, and so $X_v$ is a single $G(v)$ orbit.
+By Corollary~\ref{cor:DirectlyReadingSimplicity:finite}, for every leaf $v$ of $\Gamma$ we have $|X_v| > 1$ and hence $G(v) \neq \triv$.
 This completes the proof that (i) implies (ii).